-Concentrates on formal logic, algorithms, induction proofs, counting and probability, recurrence relations, equivalence relations, graphs, shortest-path applications, and tree traversal.
+Concentrates on formal logic, algorithms, induction proofs, equivalence relations and graphs.
 This course is designed for mathematics and computer science students.

 This course is a part of the Statewide Guaranteed Transfer courses.
 GT-MA1 Effective Fall 2007.

 MAT 255 - Linear Algebra (3)